browserless/browserless/README.md

 # Licensing

-If you want to use browserless to build commercial sites, applications, or in a continuous-integration system that's closed-source then you'll need to purchase a commercial license.
-This allows you to keep your software proprietary whilst still using browserless.
+If you want to use Browserless to build commercial sites, applications, or in a continuous-integration system that's closed-source then you'll need to purchase a commercial license.
+This allows you to keep your software proprietary whilst still using Browserless.
 [Contact us to purchase a commercial license here](https://www.browserless.io/contact).
 A commercial license grants you:

 - Priority support on issues and features.
 - On-premise running as well as running on public cloud providers for commercial/CI purposes for proprietary systems.